We get asked hundreds of questions from teachers and key decision makers about our trips. Below are some of the more frequently asked questions.

 Q. How much money should I take and how should I take my money?

-A. The amount of money you should take on the tour will depend on what is included in your trip.
+A. The amount of money you should take on the tour will depend on the duration, and what is included in your trip.
 Usually our tours include breakfast and dinners so you will only need to take money for lunches and snacks.
-We usually suggest students take some local currency and the rest pre-paid currency cards which you can obtain from any bank or post office.
+We usually suggest students take some local currency in cash, and the rest accessible via a pre-paid currency card which you can obtain from any bank or post office.

 Q.How do we stay in touch on trip?